surbhit14/AxBot/Readme.md

 2.Axelar documentation is well written, all gateaway addresses were available in one place

 # Negative:
-1.Transaction can take a lot of time to complete, sometimes even 30 minutes, hard to develop when it takes 30 minutes for each transaction, also not a good thing considering fund transfer will take so much time on mainnet as well
-2.Limited number of chains and tokens supported
+1.Few of the transactions can take some time to complete which sometimes makes the development and testing harder 2.Limited number of chains and tokens supported